Shell1010/AQW-md/Newbie Guide.md

 - [[Astravia Ultras#Ultra Drago|Ultra Drago]]
 - [[Ultra Malgor]]

 The guides for these Ultras are mainly through the contributions of Misfit members and some additions from Bootiest's guides.
-At this point onwards your goal is to finish the [[Forge Guide]] and grab all your enhancements.
-Grab a bunch of 51% and 75% from the [[Boosted Item Guide]] , grab some classes from [[Basic Class Guide#Endgame/Meta Classes]] section and sell your soul to AE.
+At this point onwards yCOPour goal is to finish the [[Forge Guide]] and grab all your enhancements.
+Grab a bunch of 51% and 75% from the [[Boosted Item Guide]] , grab some classes from [[Basic Class Guide#Endgame/Meta Classes|Endgame/Meta Classes]] section and sell your soul to AE.
+It is recommended to obtain more classes for more variety/versatility during ultras, it will allow you to play as different roles and generally will improve your experience having a variety to choose from.

+It is also recommended to start finishing up the final enhancements listed in the [[Forge Guide]].
+At this point this should only be the weapon enhancements, so Elysium onwards.
+You can also go for optional enhancements like Acheron (requires you to spend money), and hearty, but by this point it is recommended to finish up the last few enhancements listed.